ztm0929/yt-dlp/README_zh-CN.md

 Each aforementioned sequence when referenced in an output template will be replaced by the actual value corresponding to the sequence name.
 E.g. for `-o %(title)s-%(id)s.%(ext)s` and an mp4 video with title `yt-dlp test video` and id `BaW_jenozKc`, this will result in a `yt-dlp test video-BaW_jenozKc.mp4` file created in the current directory.

-**Note**: Some of the sequences are not guaranteed to be present since they depend on the metadata obtained by a particular extractor.
+**注意**: Some of the sequences are not guaranteed to be present since they depend on the metadata obtained by a particular extractor.
 Such sequences will be replaced with placeholder value provided with `--output-na-placeholder` (`NA` by default).

-**Tip**: Look at the `-j` output to identify which fields are available for the particular URL
+**小提示**: Look at the `-j` output to identify which fields are available for the particular URL

 For numeric sequences you can use [numeric related formatting](https://docs.python.org/3/library/stdtypes.html#printf-style-string-formatting); e.g. `%(view_count)05d` will result in a string with view count padded with zeros up to 5 characters, like in `00042`.